YouNow/younow.github.io/policy/en/rules.md

 ## Solicitation or encouragement of rule-breaking is not permitted

--Solicitation of sexual or illegal acts is forbidden.
+- Solicitation of sexual or illegal acts is forbidden.
 Similarly, it is forbidden for users to request sexual images or personal information from other users.
--Engagement in illegal or inappropriate commercial activities or sales is also strictly forbidden.
+- Engagement in illegal or inappropriate commercial activities or sales is also strictly forbidden.
 Such activities include but are not limited to: pyramid schemes, multi-level marketing offers, and homegrown sweepstakes.
--It is forbidden to encourage the violation of community standards either in chat or while broadcasting.
+- It is forbidden to encourage the violation of community standards either in chat or while broadcasting.

 ## Spam is not permitted